StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 ### a.
 **Only perform this step if you were given the data files in the form of `tar` archive.**

-If you did not extract the files before copying to the cluster, then let’s open the archive file we copied from your local machine to the cluster:
+Let’s open the archive file we copied from your local machine to the cluster:

 `tar xvzfp [course_title].tar.gz`

+(Use the **actual filename** when running this command i.e. not "[course_title]".)

+Apparently, certain web browser setting cause the archive to unzipped upon downloading.
+If your archive on the cluster ends with the file extension `.tar` instead of `.tar.gz`, then execute the following command:

+`tar xvfp [course_title].tar`

 (The `tar` command is useful, as it allows multiple files and the associated file hierarchy to be stored within a single archive file.
 You don’t need to understand this command at the moment.)